Swedish Prime Minister Lofven loses no confidence vote | DW | 21.06.2021

 If the prime minister resigns, a caretaker government could take over until new elections in September 2022.
 It would be up to speaker Andreas Norlen to open negotiations among the parties to find a new prime minister.

-However, it is unclear to whom the speaker might turn to form a new government if Lofven quits as parliament is deadlocked
+It is unclear to whom the speaker might turn to form a new government should Lofven quit as parliament is deadlocked,